FRINXio/frinxio.github.io/frinx-machine/use-cases/FRINX Machine Demo Manual/readme.md

 ![FRINX Machine dashboard](output_journal_commands.png)
 ![FRINX Machine dashboard](output_journal_commands_3.png)

-## Demo: Building a workflow which sends a message to Slack
+## Demo: Build a workflow that sends a message to Slack

-Now let’s look how to build a workflow.
-The workflow we’re about build will make a http request, parse desired part of the http response, and post the result in a slack workspace.
+Now let’s look at building a workflow.
+Our example workflow will make an HTTP request, parse the desired part of the HTTP response, and post the result in a Slack workspace.

-1) Click on **“Create workflow”** section in the main page of FRINX Machine.
+1) Select **Create workflow§** on the main page of FRINX Machine.

 ![FRINX Machine dashboard](create_workflow.png)

-2) In the **Name** type the name of your workflow (please keep in mind that name of the workflow cannot be later changed and must be unique.). **Description** stands for additional info of the workflow - you can leave it blank.
-Once the workflow is created **Label** can help organizing workflows in **Explore workflows**, but you can leave it blank as well.
-After inserting all data click on **Save changes**.
+2) Under **Name**, type the name of your workflow (keep in mind that the name must be unique and cannot be changed later). **Description** stands for additional info of the workflow and can be left blank.
+Once the workflow is created, you can specify a **Label** to help organize workflows under **Explore workflows** (this can be left blank as well).
+After all the data is entered, select **Save changes**.

 ![FRINX Machine dashboard](create_new_workflow.png)

-**“Restartable”** – when checked, in case the workflow fails, in the FRINX UI there will be an option to restart the workflow with same inputs without starting it all over and without creating a new workflow ID.
-In this case you can leave it checked.
+**Restartable** – When checked, if the workflow fails the FRINX UI will include an option to restart the workflow with the same inputs, without restarting it all over and without creating a new workflow ID.
+For our case, you can leave it checked.

-After saving the changes you will be redirected to canvas.
-Here we will add tasks and sub workflows in our workflow.
+After saving your changes, you are redirected to the canvas.
+Here we will add tasks and sub-workflows to our workflow.

 ![FRINX Machine dashboard](canvas.png)

-3) Click **“+”** on the **http** and **labmda** under **System tasks** and **Post_to_Slack** under **Workflows**.
-All tasks and subworkflows are added on same place in the canvas so you need to move them to see them.
-For connecting all parts of the workflow hover over OUT/IN where + sign will appear.
-Connect all parts in this
+3) Click **+** on **http** and **lambda** under **System tasks** and **Post_to_Slack** under **Workflows**.
+All tasks and subworkflows are added in the same place on the canvas, so you need to move some to see others.
+To connect all parts of the workflow, hover over OUT/IN where the + sign will appear.
-way: START - http - lamda - Post_to_Slack - END.
-As you can see each task and workflow has its own set of characters after its name - these are reference aliases and work as unique identifier.
+Connect all parts as follows: **START - http - lamda - Post_to_Slack - END**.
+As
+you can see, each task and workflow has its own set of characters after its name.
+These are reference aliases that work as unique identifiers.

 ![FRINX Machine dashboard](tasks.png)

-Above every task/workflow you can see 2 squares:
+Above every task or workflow, there are two squares:

 **Edit:**